scherkao31/timing_is_everything/index.md

 ![Oscar_Distribution.png](./assets/img/Oscar_Distribution.png)

+Here is how the movie release months distributed over the years:

+**[Dynamic Graph Here]**

 The imbalanced distribution indicates that we can explore how timing poses an impact on the possibility of winning an Oscar.

 ## 2.2 Period-wise Timing Study